dallmann-consulting/OCPP.Core/Installation.md

 **Run with Kestrel (simple Web-Server)**

-The compiler output for the two web projects (Server and Managment) contain equally named executables:
+The compiler output for the two web projects (Server and Management) contain equally named executables:

 ```OCPP.Core.Server.exe``` and ```OCPP.Core.Management.exe```